Hornwitser/tachyon-diagen/README.md

 flag specifies that the previous message should not be linked, and thus ends the dialogue there.

+Attaches to the previous message or the choice subsection.

 ### Event(id, target)

 Attach an event to the previous message.
 This tacks an `<event>` element to the previous message where id and target correspond to their respective attributes in the XML.

+Attaches to the previous message or the previous choice.

 ### Choice(text, choices)